joolstorrentecalo/gitlab-foss/doc/user/compliance/compliance_center/compliance_frameworks_report.md

 > - [Enabled by default](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/140825) in GitLab 16.8.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/425242) in GitLab 16.10.

-With the compliance frameworks report, you can see all the compliance frameworks in a group.
+With compliance frameworks report, you can see all the compliance frameworks in a group.
 Each row of the report shows:

 - Framework name.
 - Associated projects.